Denys Bezborodko: Loan to Gyirmót

 On 26 March 2022 he moved on loan to Gyirmót in Nemzeti Bajnokság I for three months.
 On 9 April 2022, he made his debut with the new club against Puskás Akadémia.

 Loan to Zorya Luhansk

 On 29 July 2022 he signed a loan deal with Zorya Luhansk.
 On 4 and 11 August he played in 2022–23 UEFA Europa Conference League qualifying matches against Universitatea Craiova.

 Kolos Kovalivka

 In August 2022 he moved to Kolos Kovalivka.
 In January 2025 his contract was expired and not extended by mutual consent of the parties.

 Chornomorets Odesa

 In January 2025 he signed for Chornomorets Odesa in Ukrainian Premier League.
 He made his debut against Kolos Kovalivka on 21 February 2025.

 Kudrivka

 Following the summer training session with FC Chernihiv, on 29 July 2025, Denys moved to Kudrivka just promoted in Ukrainian Premier League.
 In October, he was suspended from the first team and sent to the reserve team.

+FC Chernihiv

+On 7 March 2026, he signed for Chernihiv in Ukrainian First League.
+On 18 March 2026 he made his debut for the new club in the Ukrainian Cup against Feniks-Mariupol helping the club qualify for the semi-finals of the competition.
+On 29 March 2026, he scored his first goal with the club against Livyi Bereh Kyiv at the Chernihiv Arena.
+On 2 May 2026, he scored against UCSA Tarasivka at the Stadion Yuvileinyi and due to his performance, he was included in the Best XI of Round 26 of the 2025–26 Ukrainian First League.
+On 9 May 2026, he scored against Chornomorets Odesa, his ex team, at the Chernihiv Arena.
+On 20 May 2026, he plays in Ukrainian Cup final against Dynamo Kyiv.